 The goal of all government mints is to maintain seigniorage –which is making a profit on the coins that they produce.
 (Where their cost to produce each coin is less than its face value.)
 The U.S. Mint’s current champion of positive seigniorage is the much-maligned Sacagawea/Presidential “golden” dollar coin, which is a Manganese-Brass token with a base metal value of just 6.22 cents–just one cent more then the base metal value of a nickel.
 No wonder people instinctively hate them.
 (By the way, I consider putting a “gold” finish on those coins the most heinous bit of legerdemain in the history of the U.S. Mint.)

 Governments don’t put up with negative seigniorage for very long.
-Debasement of nickels and pennies is coming, but the wheels of bureaucracy turn slowly.
+Debasement or abandonment of nickels and pennies is coming, but the wheels of bureaucracy turn slowly.
 Let’s just be thankful that we’ll have a some more time to keep stacking up our nickels.